 - The Financial Needs Assessment (FNA) estimates the finance required to deliver national biodiversity targets and plans, usually described in the NBSAPs.

-- The Biodiversity Finance Plan (BFP) identify and prioritises a mix of suitable biodiversity finance solutions to reduce the biodiversity finance gap.
+- The Biodiversity Finance Plan (BFP) identifies and prioritises a mix of suitable biodiversity finance solutions to reduce the biodiversity finance gap.

 The last component of the BIOFIN process is the implementation phase.
-The BIOFIN national teams make a selection between the prioritised finance solutions and provide technical support for their implementation.
+The Implementation stage enables countries

 Finance solutions provide impact that contribute to the national targets through four main results: